roopeshsn/authnauth/kubernetes/README.md

 #### Problems with Deployment are,

 - In deployment when 2 are more replicas are created then all those replicas will have access to the same PV.
-- Due to this all pods will write to same storage which leads to data consitency.
+- Due to this all pods will write to same storage which leads to data inconsistency

 #### Statefulsets